-Visitors will discover a multitude of activities at this attraction including several high-end shops, cafes and restaurants, a sea life centre, a bird of prey centre, woodland walks, a food and craft area, a steamship, and watersports equipment hire.
+This shopping and leisure complex is located on the southern shores of Loch Lomond in the town of Balloch in Central Scotland.
+Visitors will discover a multitude of activities at this attraction including factory outlet shops, cafes and restaurants, a sea life centre, a bird of prey centre, woodland walks, a food and craft area, a steamship, and watersports equipment hire.

 Discover Loch Lomond Shores with this visitor guide which includes an overview and helpful visiting advice.

 |Shopping hours: Open daily from 10 am until 5.30 pm.

 Toilets: 9 am to 6 pm Monday to Saturday (close 5.30 pm Sunday).

 Sea Life Centre: 10 am to 4 pm Monday to Friday (close 5 pm weekends).

 Bird of Prey Centre: 10 am to 4 pm October to February.
 10 am to 5 pm March to September.

 |There is no fee to visit Loch Lomond Shores.

 For entry prices for the Sea Life Centre, Bird of Prey Centre and Maid of the Loch, see their respective websites.

 |There is a free car park for Loch Lomond Shores behind the shopping centre.